Phoenix Morris Dances

 We do two dances in this tradition: Ring o’ Bells &Vandals of Hammerwich.

 We can dance these with 6 or 8 dancers, having adapted a six-person version by introducing a revised hey.

 The only ‘Fieldtown’ dance that is performed by Phoenix at present is Balance the Straw, which was written in the style of Fieldtown by the original Phoenix in 1955.
 We used to dance Dearest Dickey from the Fieldtown tradition, but this was dropped in the 1980s before the Side became mixed.

 The ‘Batchworth’ dances: these are a collection of our own dances, and are not a tradition as such as the dances do not follow the same pattern.

 Based on Cotswold Morris lines, the following dances are performed:

-- A three-person two-stick dance called Speed the Phoenix; an eight-person two-stick dance called Batchworth Stick, and a 6-person stick dance called The Stomp and finally a six-person stick dance called Order of Phoenix
+- A three-person two-stick dance called Speed the Phoenix; an eight-person two-stick dance called Batchworth Stick, a 6-person stick dance called The Stomp and finally a six-person stick dance called Order of Phoenix

 Park Lodge, although one of our own dances, is danced in the style of Bledington.

 ODDS & …